mvakde/mvakde.github.io/blog/44-on-arc-1.md

 <!-- or when training on test examples one at a time -->

 I don't understand why others didn't figure this out.
 Its just a transformer with the most obvious representation.
+This benchmark has been open for 6 years, was high profile, and had a million dollar prize!
 Maybe researchers underestimate deep learning?
 Maybe the cost of experimentation was high enough that they couldn't run ablations properly?
 Blindsided by LLMs or using harnesses?

 # Appendix
 ## Mistakes that I think other approaches are making
 **Assuming recursion is the next big thing**  (Eg: [HRM](https://arxiv.org/pdf/2506.21734), [TRM](https://arxiv.org/pdf/2510.04871), [Arcprize blog](https://arcprize.org/blog/arc-prize-2025-results-analysis))
 I do see the appeal, but there aren't enough ablations to prove this.
 And my model shows you can reach the same performance without recursion.
 The only confirmed benefit of recursion is allowing you to increase compute without increasing memory movement.

-I also don't like that TRM was called a 7M model when there are [O(100M+) embedding weights being trained](https://github.com/SamsungSAILMontreal/TinyRecursiveModels/issues/18).
+I also don't like that TRM was advertised as a 7M model when there are [O(100M+) embedding weights being trained](https://github.com/SamsungSAILMontreal/TinyRecursiveModels/issues/18).
 It is misleading, makes it more like a lookup table, and calls into question what causes the performance.
 It should have been called 7M "active" weights.
 [Same for HRM](https://github.com/sapientinc/HRM/issues/67).
+Both didn't mention this anywhere!

 **I don't like LLM based approaches on ARC anymore**:
-Watching LLMs climb the ARC leaderboard has been useful as [explained below](#learnings-from-llms-on-arc-agi), but I don't think there's much to learn from their ARC-1/ARC-2 anymore:
+Watching LLMs climb the ARC leaderboard has been useful as [explained below](#learnings-from-llms-on-arc-agi), but I don't think there's much to learn from their ARC-1/ARC-2 scores anymore:
-- Increases in LLM scores are now mainly driven by post training, and are probably a function of amount of synthetic data.
+- Increases in LLM scores are now mainly driven by post training (evidence in appendix) and are probably a function of amount of synthetic data.
 They are learning to solve ARC tasks, not learn general abstract reasoning (if such a thing even exists)
 - There's also too many confounding factors to glean anything from new scores.
 Comparing LLMs based on benchmarks is bad science in general.
 - Their scores on the public leaderboard are useless, the answers are available on the internet, and are trained on.
 For LLMs, only private scores should count.
 - Using harnesses on top of LLMs to improve performance makes little sense to me.
 All the post-training magic is happening inside the frontier labs, and they can build harnesses themselves.
 I think its unlikely continual learning will be solved by a harness.

 **Misc**
 I have already argued [before](https://mvakde.github.io/blog/why-all-ARC-solvers-fail-today/#human-interventions) that synthetic data and augmentations are bad.
 Designing inductive biases into the model is also bad.
 The fact that we can't scale this benchmark without cheating like this shows that there are still breakthroughs waiting.
-I hope more people try to reduce these anti-bitter lesson tricks.
+I hope more people try to reduce such tricks that are anti-bitter lesson.

 ## Previous criticism about my approach
 There was a lot of heated discussion on twitter last time, with lot of experienced researchers chipping in, both for and against.
 Thread 1, [thread 2](https://x.com/giffmana/status/2002128356901597509),